 In April-June, Japan's first fiscal quarter, frozen beef imports from all nations totalled 89,253 tonnes, up 17.1 percent from a year ago, and imports from non-EPA nations reached 37,823 tonnes, up nearly 25 percent, government data showed.

 Nations that have EPAs with Japan, such as Australia, Mexico and Chile, will be excluded from the hike in tariffs.

 Japanese Finance Minister Taro Aso told reporters the government has been contacting affected nations such as the United States to explain the increase, Kyodo news agency said.

 No safeguard or increase will be triggered for chilled beef imports as the volumes did not exceed the required level.

 U.S. sales of frozen beef cuts to Japan last year were worth $418 million, making up around 18 percent of total U.S. frozen beef sales, according to data from the U.S. Census Bureau.

-For the period January-May this year, total U.S. beef exports to Japan were valued at $731 million, up 32 percent from the same period in 2016, the same data showed.
+For the period Jan-May, total U.S. beef exports to Japan were valued at $731 million, which is up 32 percent from the comparable period in 2016, the same data showed.